-~\citet[][]{Bernet2008Natur.454..302B} used high-resolution spectra of 76 quasars and showed that quasars with stronger \mgii systems are associated with the larger RRM values at a wavelength of 6 cm.
-Subsequently, ~\citet[][]{Bernet2010ApJ...711..380B} showed that such an association of larger RRM exists only for \mgii absorbers having \ewr $>$ 0.3\AA, and was absent for absorber with \ewr $\leq 0.3$\AA.
-This was further supported by the investigation of ~\citet[][]{Bernet2013ApJ...772L..28B} where they found that sightline with \mgii systems having impact parameter $<$ 50 kpc indeed have higher RM as compared to those with \mgii absorbers at higher impact parameter.
-Another technique to measure RRM based on the radio-synthesis method has been used by ~\citet[][]{Kim2016ApJ...829..133K}.
-They confirm that intervening systems are strongly associated with depolarization and characterize the complexity of the Faraday Depth spectrum using a number of parameters including intrinsic depolarization in the background sources.
+For instance, the study by ~\citet[][]{Bernet2008Natur.454..302B} have used high-resolution spectra of 76 quasars and showed that quasars spectrum observations containing strong \mgii systems are associated with the larger RRM values at a wavelength of 6 cm.
+Subsequently, ~\citet[][]{Bernet2010ApJ...711..380B} showed that such an association of larger RRM exists only for \mgii absorbers having rest fram equivalent width (\ewr) $>$ 0.3\AA, and is absent for absorbers with \ewr$\leq 0.3$\AA.
+This was further supported by the investigation of ~\citet[][]{Bernet2013ApJ...772L..28B} where they found that sightlines with \mgii systems having impact parameter $<$ 50 kpc indeed have higher RM as compared to those with \mgii absorbers at higher impact parameter.
+Another technique to measure RRM based on the radio-synthesis method has been used by ~\citet[][]{Kim2016ApJ...829..133K} which confirms that intervening systems are strongly associated with depolarization.